Skip to main content

 Embedded images

-1. Add the image to attachments.
+1. Add the image to the attachments array in your message options.

-Why use cid:?
+Why use embedded images?

 Basic example